wajdi0307/wajdi0307/README.md

 <img src="https://readme-typing-svg.herokuapp.com?font=Architects+Daughter&color=22EBF7&size=25&center=false&lines=hey!+its+Wajdi+Ben+Haj+Yahya;Web+Developer...;Search+For+Internship..."/>

- <p>- <i>My name is Wajdi Ben Haj Yahya, I'm 25 years old An esprit graduate student and a aspiring software developer with good problem-solving skills</i></p>
+<p>- <i>My name is Wajdi Ben Haj Yahya.
+I'm a 27-year-old junior software developer with a strong focus on .NET Core and Angular, complemented by experience in Spring Boot, Node.js, and React.js.
+An Esprit graduate with a passion for building robust and scalable solutions, I specialize in microservices architecture and clean architecture.
+Since October 2023, I have been contributing to projects that digitize recruitment processes, payroll, and accounting systems.
+I enjoy solving complex problems and continuously expanding my skill set.</i></p>